 3. Take a Phased Approach

 Yet, approaching your government ERP project as a big bang implementation could mean incurring major risks.

 Adopting a phased government ERP implementation strategy can mitigate these risks and offer several benefits.
 When you phase in one module or business unit at a time, you can resolve issues gradually without causing significant operational disruptions.

 A phased approach also gives employees more time to adapt to new workflows.
 Easing the transition should be a priority as public sector change management can be challenging.

-We recommend sharing your project goals and milestones with vendors to get their input on the best phasing approach.
+We recommend sharing project goals and milestones with vendors to get their input on the best phasing approach.
 Not all ERP platforms can support a phased approach.
 Modular systems usually work best.

 4. Consider Your Long-Term Needs